Thomas W. Reps -- Biography

 Picture of Thomas W. Reps

-Thomas W. Reps is the J. Barkley Rosser Professor & Rajiv and Ritu Batra Chair in the Computer Sciences Department of the University of Wisconsin, which he joined in 1985.
-Reps is the author or co-author of four books and more than two hundred twenty-five papers describing his research (see http://www.cs.wisc.edu/~reps/).
+Thomas W. Reps is the J. Barkley Rosser Professor & Rajiv and Ritu Batra Chair Emeritus in the Computer Sciences Department of the University of Wisconsin, which he joined in 1985 and where he served on the faculty until 2024.
+Reps is the author or co-author of four books and more than two hundred forty papers describing his research (see http://www.cs.wisc.edu/~reps/).
 His work has concerned a wide variety of topics, including program slicing, dataflow analysis, pointer analysis, model checking, computer security, code instrumentation, language-based program-development environments, the use of program profiling in software testing, software renovation, incremental algorithms, and attribute grammars.

 Professor Reps received his Ph.D. in Computer Science from Cornell University in 1982.
 His Ph.D. dissertation won the 1983 ACM Doctoral Dissertation Award.
 Click here for a summary of some of Reps's research achievements, and here for his CV.